eugene-mukhanov/temabit-test/ADR/ADR-7-use-athena-for-reporting.md

 ## Consequences:

-* For best performance we need to use files in Parquet format and at least 128MB size
+* For best performance we need to use files in Parquet format and at least 128MB size.
+Data should store in different folders s3:/{data}/..